 Most buses and trams in Krakow are modern and equipped with air-conditioning.
 Day city bus lines start with number 1, while suburban day buses start with number 2.
 Until you stay in Zone 1, you may use suburban buses as well on Zone 1 tickets.
-Night trams and buses routes begin with number 6 (city buses) or with number 9 (suburban buses).
-Night buses departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
+Night trams and bus routes begin with number 6 (city buses) or with number 9 (suburban buses).
+Night bus departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
 Trams run only Thursday to Monday nights.

 Tickets for buses and trams in Krakow are the same, and their prices are as follows: